kbidzhiev/kbidzhiev/TTopt/ttopt1.md

 # Designing an SDK for TTopt

-Lets first design a small Python package **template** of the following structure
+Lets first design a small Python package of the following structure
 ```
 ttoptSDK/
 ├── ttoptSDK/